MistressPlague/LovenseConnectCSharp/README.md

 # LovenseConnectCSharp
-A CSharp API For Lovense Connect LAN Server Usage - For Controlling Lovense Toys Without Any Online Services.
+A CSharp (C#) API For Lovense Connect LAN Server Usage - For Controlling Lovense Toys Without Any Online Services.